Initial Session

 Part of your physical assessment relates to your tongue and pulses, in relation to Chinese medicine.
 The pulse and tongue are diagnostic tools that further assist in painting the diagnosis picture of the patient.

-Radial pulses are felt at each wrist at three different pulse positions; pulse qualities refer to particular patterns of illness in Chinese medicine.
-Pulse taking is very intricate and can take a long time to master.
+Radial pulses are felt at three different positions at each wrist; pulse qualities present as particular patterns of illness in Chinese medicine.
+Pulse diagnosis can take a lifetime to master even with a skilled teacher.
 Read more about pulse diagnosis.

 You will then be asked to lie down on a massage table and relax.
 Fine needles (about the diameter of a hair) will be inserted at specific acupuncture points in order to generate Qi and the body’s healing response and restore natural balance.
-Needles may be inserted for a brief period of time or retained for a longer period of time.
+Once needles are in place you will be left to rest for a period of time.

 Each treatment is customized specifically for you based on your chief complaints, health concerns and in accordance with Chinese medicine principles.
 Most points selected are from the knees to toes, elbows to hands, head and scalp, back and abdomen.